DanaeMtz/TRSXgenerator/buildtrsx/README.md

 - Source nodes (zero-many)

 ### Ontology node (zero-one)

 The intents and entities defined in the ontology are used to annotate the training data, and thus form the interface between the NLU and the client application.
-The ontology node contains:
+The ontology node contains

-        - **Intents** (zero-one)
+- **Intents** (zero-one).
-        The intents node contains:
-            - **intent nodes** (zero-many)
+    - **intent nodes** (zero-many).
-                - **links node** (zero-one)
+        - **links node** (zero-one).
         An intent is linked to a set of entities.
 The links node describes the entities that can be used in sample annotations for this intent.
-        - **concepts** (one)
+- **concepts** (one).
 The concepts node is composed by the ontology entities and contains:
-            - **concept** (zero-many)
+    - **concept** (zero-many).
     Each concept node defines a single entity and contains:
-                - **relations** (zero-one)
+        - **relations** (zero-one).
         The relations node specifies the relation between entities.
 Relations can be of type isA, hasA, or hasReferrers.
 The relations node contains:
             - **relation** (zero-many)

-        - **dictionary** (zero-one) :
+### dictionary (zero-one)

 A List entity can have an associated dictionary.
 The dictionary is the list of spoken forms that correspond to 'mentions' that are part of the entity.
 The dictionaries node contains:
   - **dictionary** (zero-many) Contains a required attribute conceptref, which defines the entity the entries apply to.
 Each dictionary node contains
     - **entry** (zero-many)

-    - **samples** (zero-many).
+### samples (zero-many)

 # Code Examples